wp-plugins/jigoshop/readme.txt

 = I need support! =

-We have a community forum for getting help from other users, however, if you want priority, dedicated support from us we offer support packages - see our website for details.
+We have a <a href="http://jigoshop.com/forum" title="Jigoshop support forum">community forum</a> for getting help from other users, however, if you want priority, dedicated support from us we offer support packages - see our website for details.

 == Screenshots ==